Easy Clay Pot People

 Grey Haired Grandma

 To give grandma that grey-haired look, I brushed Apple Barrel Snow White over the twine wrapped around the curlers using my Little Edge paintbrush.
 No need to clean this brush.
-Blend Snow White and Black Apple Barrel paint until the desired shade of grey is reached using the Little Edge paint brush and dab over the white painted twine to give grandma multidimensional grey hair.
+Blend Snow White and Black Apple Barrel paint until the desired shade of grey are reached using the Little Edge paint brush and dab over the white painted twine to give grandma multidimensional grey hair.

 Wait 24 hours to allow everything to dry completely.
 Paint Pixie Force field is one of my must-have project sealers.
 Using my Little Edge paintbrush, I applied Force Field only to the painted areas and let them dry completely.
 I love to use this for anything I place outside or in direct sunlight since it is one of the few sealers that offers UV protection which keeps my bright colors popping.

 I had so much fun making this clay pot, Grandma and I hope you did too.
-Please let me know in the comments and share pictures of your Grandma pots with me.
+Please let me know in the comments and share pictures of your Grandma’s pots with me.
 You can check out the blogs below for more ideas on fun, creative garden decor.